naphteine/wownet/README.md

 # Wownet

-This repository contains all efforts I did to create a image sharing website that run on one of my local lab machines in 2014.
-For this project I first used Ubuntu Server, then converted to FreeBSD.
+This repository contains all efforts I did to create an image sharing website that run on one of my local lab machines in 2014.
+For this project's stack I first used Ubuntu Server, then converted to FreeBSD.
 For web server I started with Apache and converted to nginx.
+All programming done on PHP (sob)

 ## Warning